-- (2) Driveway Approach.
-Driveway approaches for triplexes and fourplexes must comply with the following: - (a) The total width of all driveway approaches must not exceed 48 feet per frontage, as measured at the property line (see Figure 8.165-2).
-For lots with more than one frontage, see subsection (b). - (b) In addition, lots with more than one frontage must comply with the following: - i.
-Lots must access the street with the lowest transportation classification for vehicle traffic.
+- (2b) Driveway Approaches.
+Driveway approaches for triplexes and fourplexes must comply with the following: (a) The total width of all driveway approaches to streets must not exceed 48 feet per frontage, as measured at the property line (see Figure 8.1605-12).
+For II ots with more than one frontage, see subsection (b). (b) In addition, lots with more than one frontage must comply with the following: - i.
+Lots must access the street with the lowest transportation classification for vehicle traffic unless access to a higher traffic street is approved by the City Engineer.
 For lots abutting an alley that is improved according to the standards of Article 12, vehicle access shall be via the alley rather than the public street (see Figure 8.165-3). - ii.
-Lots may have either: - Two driveway approaches not exceeding 48 feet in total width on one frontage (see Figure 8.165-4); or - One maximum 24-foot-wide driveway approach per frontage (see Figure 8.165-5). - (c) Driveway approaches for triplexes and fourplexes must also meet the standards of ADC Section 12.100.
-[Ord.
-5968, 1/14/22; Ord.
-6008, 1/27/23]
+Lots with two frontages may have either: - Two driveway approaches not exceeding 48 feet in total width on one frontage (see Figure 8.165-4); or - One maximum 24-foot-wide driveway approach per frontage (see Figure 8.1605-35). - (a) Driveway approaches for triplexes and fourplexes must also meet the standards of ADC Section 12.100.